Are you guilty of producing and publishing content simply for the sake of doing so?

 Work to this principle and you’ll already be miles ahead of many competitors, but this is one of the areas where marketers commonly fall down.

-Remember our discussion above around writing 500-word blog posts which add no value to a topic?
-Listen up…
+Remember our discussion above around writing 500-word blog posts that add no value to a topic?

 Think about it.